windmaomao/adventofcode/2015/md/01_part1.md

 #### Problem

-Starting from position `0`, find out the latest position after a series of up and down operations.
+Starting from position `0`, find out the position after a series of up and down operations.

 Ex.